cronvel/terminal-kit/README.md

-# Input management with `grabInput()`
+# Input management with `grabInput(options)`

+* options: false/true/Object, *false* disable input grabbing, if it is *true* or an Object, then turn on input grabbing, if it is an Object, then those properties are supported:
+	* mouse: if defined, it activate mouse event, those values are supported for 'mouse':
+		* 'button': report only button-event
+		* 'drag': report button-event, report motion-event only when a button is pressed (i.e. it is a mouse drag)
+		* 'motion': report button-event & all motion-event, use it only when needed, many escape sequences are sent from the terminal
+		  (for example, one may consider this for script running over SSH)

-* grabInput(options): turn input grabbing on, keyboard entries will not be echoed, every input will generate an event
+This function turns input grabbing on, keyboard entries will not be echoed, and every input will generate an event on the `term` object.

 Quick example: